simonacorde/bank-kata/README.md

 # bank-kata-orig
-Bank kata original.
+Bank kata starting point.
 From a tutorial by Sandro Marcuso.